-sesults-based leadership says that the best leaders are those that get the best results, and concentrate on measurement.
-After all, says this theory, leadership is a scarce resource and concentrate in ways that help employees, customers, and the business.
-In fact, is a scarce that leadership is the scarcest of all resources.
+Results-based leadership says that the best leaders are those that get the best results, and concentrate on measurement.
+After all, says this theory, leadership is a scarce resource and should be maximized in ways that help employees, customers, and the business.
+In fact, is asserted that leadership is the scarcest of all resources.